WorldBank-Transport/giokoda/README.rst

 Installation from source
 ========================
-Download the source code from github, Example
+Download the source code, Example

 ::